Close Menu

 Dr. David Miller

 To understand David Miller, you’ve got to know his mentor, Ademola Ekulona.
-A rites of passage program changed David’s life, helping steer him from the trauma of watching his best friend gunned down outside O’Dell’s.
+A rites of passage program changed David’s life, helping steer him from the trauma of watching his best friend gunned down a block away after leaving O’Dell’s.
 Today, he’s Dr. David Miller—author of 15+ children’s books, educator in Ghana, and a national voice for our boys and girls.
 He didn’t just survive—he transformed.

 Akio Evans